 One day, early in my genealogy “career,” I discovered the Mortality Schedule for 1850.
 I looked and, sure enough, the man I had been looking for was listed as having passed away in 1849.
 That explained why he was not listed in the 1850 and later census records.
 Even more interesting was the information provided: name, sex, age, color, widowed or not, place of birth, month of death, occupation, and cause of death.

 The 1850 Mortality Schedule proved beyond a shadow of a doubt that this man was NOT my ancestor.
 The place of birth was not what I had expected.
-Armed with the date of death, I was then able to find an obituary elsewhere for this man that documented his war record and listed the family members who survived him.
+Armed with the date of death, I was then able to find an obituary in an 1849 newspaper for this man that documented his war record and listed the family members who survived him.
 This was definitely not my man.

 Mortality Schedules are not available for all states and years.
 The 1850, 1860, 1870, and 1880 censuses contained questions regarding those who died in the twelve months prior to the enumeration.
 The answers were compiled in separate “Mortality Schedules” that typically are kept separate from the census returns.
 The Mortality Schedules list persons who died between 1 June and 31 May of the year prior to the census.